Kneckter/HAProxySetup/README.md

   # The `external-check command` is used with the location of the file created in the next section.
   external-check command /home/mapadmin/bancheck_ptc.sh

-  # The `reqadd Proxy-Authorization` is only needed if your proxies require authentication
+  # The 'http-request add-header Proxy-Authorization` is only needed if your proxies require authentication
   # Replace base64EncodedAccountInfo with your base64 encoded username and password
   # Run this command to generate the base64: echo -n "username:password" | base64
-  #reqadd Proxy-Authorization:\ Basic\ base64EncodedAccountInfo
+  #http-request add-header Proxy-Authorization "Basic base64EncodedAccountInfo"

   # The `check inter 20s fall 3 rise 2` setting will run the ban script every 20 seconds.
   # If an address fails 3 times, it will be taken down and the other addresses will get its traffic.